Ivang71/video-translation/notes.md

 To find the channel id, go to the channel page and search for "canonical" in the elements tab.
-Onen of the occurences wil contain a link that looks like `https://www.youtube.com/channel/UCkCGANrihzExmu9QiqZpYaN`, the part after the `/channel/` is the id.
+Onen of the occurences will contain a link that looks like `https://www.youtube.com/channel/UCkCGANrihzExmu9QiqZpYaN`, the part after the `/channel/` is the id.